Foreign Threats Loom Ahead of US Presidential Election

 Virginia Sen. Mark Warner, the top Democrat on the Senate Intelligence Committee, said in an interview that foreign adversaries “never stopped trying to interfere with our election process.”

-He noted that the foreign meddling includes some new tactics compared to 2016.
+He noted that the foreign meddling includes some new tactics compared with 2016.
 He noted, for example, that the Internet Research Agency is operating under a different name.

 Warner declined to be more specific about 2020 interference, which has been discussed in classified briefings.
 He said he has a “huge concern” that voters don't appreciate the true nature of the threat.